-Called Tetsugaku no Michi in Japanese, the Philosopher's Path was named for Kyoto University philosophy professor Nishida Kitaro, who walked this route as a daily meditation.
-A meandering path in a rural neighborhood overlooking a canal, it's the perfect place for a contemplative afternoon walkabout.
+Called Tetsugaku no Michi in Japanese, Philosopher's Path was named for Kyoto University philosophy professor Nishida Kitaro, who walked this route as a daily meditation.
+A meandering path in a rural neighborhood overlooking a canal, it's the perfect place for a contemplative afternoon stroll.

 The canal is part of a larger one used to power Japan's first hydroelectric power plant

 The Philosopher's Path is accessible by train, followed by bus.

 From Kyoto Station , take the Karasuma Line to Marutamachi Station.
 Walk about two minutes to the Karasuma Marutamachi bus stop.
 Take bus 204 or 93 to the Kinrinshakomae Bus Stop, and walk about five minutes to the path.

 Explore nearby temples and cafes

 The path begins about 100 meters north of Eikando in northern Higashiyama and stretches north, finishing at Ginkakuji Temple .
 Quaint cafes and restaurants line the path if you need a break.
 If you walk steadily, it will only take you about 30 minutes to complete the walk, but most people make it a contemplative stroll.